Goto main content

 Our actions

-HI began working in Morocco in 1993 and is one of the few international NGOs to have signed a headquarters agreement with the Moroccan Ministry of Cooperation and Foreign Affairs (1999).
-For over 20 years, HI has supported the development of a strong network of organizations of people with disabilities (OPD), building their capacity for self-advocacy and action.
+HI began working in Morocco in 1993 and signed a Headquarters Agreement with the Moroccan Ministry of Cooperation and Foreign Affairs in 1999.
+Our organization’s historical roots are reflected in our strong network of partnerships with Organizations of People with Disabilities (OPDs), supported for over 20 years to develop their capacity for self-representation and action.

 Areas of intervention